OWASP/API-Security/README.md

 Sheet), there has not be a comprehensive security project designed to assist builders, breakers, and defenders in the community.

-This project aims to create:
+This project aims to:

-* The OWASP Top Ten API Security Risks document, which can easily underscore the most common risks in the area.
+* Create the OWASP Top Ten API Security Risks document, which can easily underscore the most common risks in the area.
 * Create a documentation portal for developers to build APIs in a secure manner.
-* Work with the security community to maintain living documents that evolve with security trends.
+* Work closely with the security community to maintain living documents that evolve with security trends.

 ## Project Leaders